julianlk522/trivia-game/README.md

 docker-compose up
 ```

-This will build and start the preconfigured images for the Apache server, MySQL database and phpMyAdmin interface
+This will build and start the preconfigured images for the Apache server, MySQL database and phpMyAdmin interface.

 The Apache server will run on port 80.
 You can then access the _sign-in_ screen and begin playing the game by navigating to **http://localhost/signin.php**